tainagotgithub/tainagotgithub/README.md

 - 👋 Hi, I’m @tainagotgithub
 - 👀 I’m interested in front-end development, DevOps and UX Design
-- 🌱 I’m currently learning everything that I can, but specially about DevOps
+- 🌱 I’m currently learning about DevOps and SRE
 - 📫 How to reach me: you can e-mail me on bedtaina@gmail.com

 <!---